 Denis is the founder of The Happy Mindset, language hacker, and polyglot.
 As a computer programmer, he discovered how we can hack languages and reprogram our brains to learn more effectively, instead of waiting for AI (Artificial Intelligence) to learn for us he takes advantage of our innately human NI (Natural Intelligence).

-On Denis’s thought provoking podcast “The Happy Mindset Show,” he interviews guests with the intention of spreading an understanding of state of Mind and self learning.
-As a coach and facilitator, he helps his students to get out of their own way, embrace the learning process and take consistent daily steps towards their best selves.
+On Denis’s thought provoking podcast “The Happy Mindset Show,” he interviews guests with the intention of spreading insights and realizations to help his audience live a life they love.
+As a coach and facilitator, he helps his students to get out of their own way, speak and become more effective language learners and communicators.

 Self-taught, Denis discovered how to use the most common 3,000 words to achieve conversational fluency in Spanish and Italian in only 3 months.
 He then completed a Masters in Translation in French and Spanish with a diploma in Italian in record time.

-In his talks, Denis debunks assumptions based on conventional learning to accelerate progress.
-He highlights how the learning process is filled with opportunities to experience joy, fulfilment, self-actualisation and personal growth.
+In his talks, Denis debunks assumptions based on conventional ways of learning languages.
+He highlights how the language learning process is filled with opportunities to experience joy, fulfillment, self-actualization and personal growth.

 When Denis isn’t talking about learning, he is learning!
 You’ll find his nose in a book or discussing philosophy.
 Ask him what he’s read recently!

 What if you didn't take the learning journey personally?
 What if the key to rapid progress is to be found in the impersonal?
 So often what holds us back from learning that new skill is not technical ability but a habit of taking things personally.